otr4j/otrv4/otrv4.md

 also used to [Reveal Old MAC Keys](#revealing-mac-keys).
 This data message is encoded as defined in the [Encoded Messages](#encoded-messages) section.

+> FIXME note the mention "optionally with HTML markup" which makes it possible for clients to deviate in behavior and expectations.

 The plaintext message (either before encryption or after decryption) consists of a human-readable message (encoded in UTF-8, optionally with HTML markup), optionally followed by: